Diseases & Conditions : The Child Having Surgery

 What part about surgery is most stressful for a preschool child?

 Preschool-aged children can certainly benefit from preoperative planning, education, and explanations.
-This preparation should take place several days before the procedure, to give your preschool child an adequate amount of time to prepare.
+This preparation should take place several days before the procedure, to give your preschool child time to prepare.
 Recognizing what is stressful to your preschool child while in the hospital can guide you in preparing him or her for the surgical experience.
 Common stressors and fears in the hospital may include the following:

 Fear of being away from family and home, or of being left alone